This Privacy Notice tells you what to expect when you provide information to The Argyll and Sutherland Highlanders Museum Trust.

 Who we are

-We are registered as a Scottish Charity, and our registration number is: SC048204
+The Argyll and Sutherland Highlanders Museum Trust is registered as a Scottish Charity, and our registration number is: SC042084.

-Any electronic communications will be made in accordance with the Privacy and Electronic Communications Regulations (PECR)
+Any electronic communications will be made in accordance with the Privacy and Electronic Communications Regulations.

 What information do we collect about you?

 Personal information we collect may include:

 - family and partner details, relationships to other donors and/or member